MRAC-IAAC/material_localization/README.md

-MRAC19-20 Studio 2 Group 1 : Material Detection
+Material Detection and Localization
 ===============================================

 Performs material localization in images taken from demolition site drone inspection.

-Accuracy and resolution will continue to improve.
+The algorithm performs a series of classifications on a sliding window of the photograph, then averages these predictions with some additional heuristics to produce a final classification for each subpatch.

-Patch classification is done primarily using a BOVW algorithm, with heuristics from a comparison of hue and saturation histograms.
+Patch classification is done primarily using a BOVW algorithm operating on feature descripttions, with heuristics from a comparison of hue and saturation histograms.

 Feature Detection uses the GFTT corner detection algorithm

 Descriptor Extraction uses the BRISK binary descriptor algorithm.

+The primary heuristic adds a simple Local Binary Pattern (LBP) analysis of the patch window, to reduce errors accumulated from non-optimal chosen feature or cluster counts.
+Additional heuristics perform a simple histogram comparison of hue and saturation levels in the patch window compared to the averages for each material.
+The strength of the hue heuristic is also weighted based on the average saturation strength (i.e. hue will affect the brick category more than the concrete category)

 To Use